 Regarding knowledge and understanding

-- Describe and explain various technology-based business models and the dynamics of value creation, value proposition, and value capture in industrial enterprises
+- Explain and describe various technology-based business models and the dynamics of value creation, value proposition, and value capture in industrial enterprises

-- Describe and explain how industrial activities are managed and organized
+- Explain and describe how industrial activities are managed and organized.

 Regarding skills and ability